-The trek to La Ciudad Perdida or Lost City trek in Colombia is a challenging but fascinating journey that I highly recommend.
+The Ciudad Perdida Tour and Lost City trek in Colombia is a challenging but fascinating journey that I highly recommend.
 Trekking through the Colombian jungle for 4 or 5 days is beautiful, sometimes strenuous, always sweaty and at times very wet!
 See how I got on when I did the Lost City Trek Colombia:

-How Much does the Ciudad Perdida Trek Cost?
+How Much does the Ciudad Perdida Tour Cost?

-As of April 2018 the Ciudad Perdida Trek price is $950 000 COP (Colombian pesos) per person.
+It is not possible to do the Lost City Trek without a guide, you have to join one of the Ciudad Perdida tours which leave from Santa Marta or Palomino.
+As of April 2018, the Ciudad Perdida Trek price is $950 000 COP (Colombian pesos) per person.
 Several different companies have permits to lead the Lost City Trek Colombia, and the price is fixed so there should be no difference between companies for the cost.
 However, if you choose to pay in USD the conversion rate varies and you could end up paying more, so I advise paying in Colombian pesos at the trekking office, not online in USD to make sure you get the best price.

 It is also the same cost for a four or five-day trek, so if you have plenty of time you could get an extra day for free on the five-day option to allow you to hike a little less distance on the last two days.
 Ciudad Perdida Treks can be easily arranged from Santa Marta on the Northern Colombian coast, and some can arrange pick up from Palomino.

-The Best Company for the Lost City Trek to Ciudad Perdida
+The Best Company for the Lost City Trek & Ciudad Perdida Tour

-After looking at the reviews online and on the company websites, I chose to do a five-day Lost City trek with Wiwa Tours.
+After looking at the reviews online and on the websites for various companies offering Lost City Trek Colombia tours, I chose to do a five-day Lost City trek with Wiwa Tours.
 They had excellent reviews on Tripadvisor, and their guides are indigenous, so they teach you a lot about the Wiwa and Kogui cultures as you pass through their lands on the way to the Ciudad Perdida.
 My guide Jose Luis was fabulous, and I learned a lot about the indigenous cultures along the way.
-We also got to meet the Shaman at La Ciudad Perdida, which other tour groups did not.
+We also got to meet the Shaman during our Ciudad Perdida tour, which other tour groups did not.